foxt/Botstion/README.md

 ----

-Open-source Discord.js bot with the aim of opening Discord channels to as many APIs as possible.
+Open-source Discord (using Detritus) bot with the aim of opening Discord channels to as many APIs as possible.

 # Links